sophiabrandt/100-days-of-code/r-1-log.md

 I had problems with setting up my dev environment and didn't reach the 1 hour requirement for the challenge.
 I coded along the Elixir course (see above).

+### R1D54/take2

+I learned about [React Hooks `useContext`](https://upmostly.com/tutorials/how-to-use-the-usecontext-hook-in-react/) and worked on a learning app that uses React and GraphQL.